 - Broken blower: A bad motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Knochelmann Service Experts to repair the situation.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Knochelmann Service Experts to repair the situation.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 859-905-0834 to schedule air conditioning repair in Sharonville with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.